Tea-garden community: Under British colonial rule

 The tea garden labourers suffered under legal bondage.
 Their lives were governed by the Workmen's Breach of Contract Act (Act 3 of 1859).
 Under this act employees were liable to prosecution, and even imprisonment, for breach of contract.
 Inertia, refusal to work and desertion were likewise punishable offenses for which the workers could be flogged, subjected to physical torture and imprisoned under the provisions of this act.
 Flogging was common practice in the tea gardens.
 The then Chief Commissioner Assam Fuller commented on the condition of labourers, "...They were deprived of all their freedom and their derogatory conditions and atrocities remind one of the slaves running in Africa and the global slave trade."

 In addition to this, the tea garden manager might abuse the workers physically.
-A tea garden manager in Darrang district caught a boy, in his attempt of burglary, and he was beaten to death.
-His dead body was subsequently found with marks which showed that he had been cruelly beaten.
+A tea garden manager in Darrang district caught a boy in an attempt at burglary, and he was beaten to death.
+His dead body was subsequently found with marks that showed that he had been cruelly beaten.
 In Cachar district, a boy was flogged to death because he did not salute the European manager.
-The most notorious incident was a shooting in which a tea garden labourer was killed by the European planter of the Kharial Tea Estate of Cachar in 1921, after refusing to provide his daughter as a concubine to the planter for a night.
-Facing such atrocities many tea garden labourers often become insane.
-Many such sufferers were confined in the jail set up at Tezpur, in 1876, for insane people.
+The most notorious incident was a shooting in which a tea garden labourer was killed by the European planter of the Kharial Tea Estate of Cachar in 1921 after refusing to provide his daughter as a concubine to the planter for a night.
+Facing such atrocities, many tea garden labourers often become insane.
+Many such sufferers were confined in the jail set up at Tezpur in 1876 for insane people.

 Health conditions during colonial times

-Thousands of labourers died annually due to the non-availability of health care as the medical system was very poor in the tea gardens of Assam.
+Thousands of labourers died annually due to the lack of availability of health care.
 The gardens did not appoint any doctors.
-Though Colonial Government tried to make tea gardens appoint European Medical officers, and send Health report to the Government regularly, tea gardens failed to comply.
-Most of the gardens didn't have hospitals to treat ill health labourers.
-Most of the gardens appointed some trained physicians called LMP (Learned Medical Practitioner) doctor only after 1889, when Berry White Medical School was set up at Barbari, Dibrugarh.
+Though the colonial government tried to make tea gardens appoint European medical officers and send health reports to the government regularly, tea gardens failed to comply.
+Most of the gardens didn't have hospitals to treat labourers in ill health.
+Most of the gardens appointed some trained physicians, called LMP (Learned Medical Practitioners), only after 1889, when Berry White Medical School was set up at Barbari, Dibrugarh.